ArwaAlkadi/FunFacts2025/README.md

 It combines learning and entertainment in a colorful, engaging interface built with Swift and SwiftUI.

 ## Overview
-Users can create a profile, choose an avatar, and select an interest category such as Nature, Human, Random, or Lifestyle.
+Users can create a profile, choose an avatar, earn coins by sharing facts to unlock new avatars, and select an interest category such as Nature, Human, Random, or Lifestyle.
 Each day, a new fun fact appears via notification — making learning quick, simple, and rewarding.

-## Core Features
-- Create your profile and pick your favorite avatar
-- Receive daily fun facts through local notifications
-- Share facts to earn coins and unlock new avatars

 ## Technical Highlights
 - **Swift & SwiftUI** for a responsive and modern interface